process-analytics/bpmn-visualization-tutorial-getting-started/README.md

-A geutting started demo that uses bpmn-visualization library to visualize runtime monitoring data.
+A getting started demo that uses bpmn-visualization library to visualize runtime monitoring data.

 The following visualization is used: